jazmy/genai-file-organizer/client/README.md

-# GenOrganize Client
+# GenAI File Organizer - Client

-Web-based UI for GenOrganize - an AI-powered file organizer.
+Web-based UI for GenAI File Organizer - an AI-powered file organizer.

 ## Overview

-This is the frontend for GenOrganize, built with Next.js 14, React, and Tailwind CSS.
+This is the frontend for GenAI File Organizer, built with Next.js 14, React, and Tailwind CSS.
 It provides a modern, responsive interface for managing and organizing files using AI-powered naming suggestions.

 ## Features